 Did you make this recipe?
 I’d love to know!
 Please leave a comment & a rating below, or tag me on Instagram @imvcki.
 Thank you so much for supporting Passionate Baker!

-Please tag me on Instagram if you bake this cake – I’d love to know!
+Please tag me on Instagram if you bake this cake – I’d love to see it!